Current podcast description blurb:

 Recent blog posts:

-If you only have a chance to listen to this podcast or meditate, please meditate Also, there will likely be no Meditation Q and A with Wendy Nash for February and March.
-Perhaps consider it a type of delayed winter holiday break - Peace Walks Inward: Peace Pilgrimage, Resolving Inner Conflict, (Authentic) Dharma Lineages, Brahma Viharas and Navigating Duality with Asoka
+March 2, 2026 Update: Things have changed and I’ve relinquished my retreat slot to a practitioner eager to return to winter retreat and take my place and am in UK for a short time until returning to Denmark If you only have a chance to listen to this podcast or meditate, please meditate - Peace Walks Inward: Peace Pilgrimage, Resolving Inner Conflict, (Authentic) Dharma Lineages, Brahma Viharas and Navigating Duality with Asoka

 Asoka and I explore identity, self-exploration, and a 120-day Peace Walk by Buddhist monastics promoting inner peace and compassion.
 We emphasize themes like non-duality, ethical practice, and the importance of inner peace as a foundation for external harmony, alongside challenges in modern society, including technology and political conflicts. - Hiri and Ottappa | “Meditation Q & A With Wendy Nash” #39